Huegoxaga/notes/solidity/README.md

   - blue boxes will output values, multiple output values will have indices starting at 0.
 - It can interact with deployed contracts by selecting the `Injected Web3` option, then input the contract address in the `AtAddress` box
   - `Injected Web3` can be used to get access to account through `metamask`
+- It includes a debugger on the top right corner of the console panel

 ## Network Provider